Wednesday, March 2, 2022

 Larry Grantham has become a master at read, react, and textbook technique in defeating a back's block, and then doing what he is paid to do...make the tackle.
 Five of the last six games on the Jet's schedule are on the road, and New York goes down to defeat in all of them to finish 5-8-1 again.
 Larry recovered one fumble in '64 (against Boston on September 27th), and intercepted twice.

 His second interception of the season came in the last New York victory of the year.
-Walt Michaels determined that he needed Grantham to "red dog" more than ever, and Larry responded with a career high 8½ sacks to rank amongst the AFL leaders in this category.
-Grantham is unanimous First-team All-AFL.
+Walt Michaels determined that he needed Grantham to "red dog" more than ever, and Larry responded with a career-high 8½ sacks to rank amongst the AFL leaders in this category.
+Grantham is a unanimous First-team All-AFL.
 Entering the '65 season the Jets have won just 15 of their last 44 games, and the main question is...who do we pick in the draft to become a real contender?
 This is during an era when the Buffalo Bills have become the strongest and most physical team in the AFL.

 Joe Willie Namath arrives and the offense is reconfigured under Weeb.
 Offensive line coach Chuck Knox is making progress constructing a virtual wall of protection for Namath.
 Since so much is written about the Joe Willie, and the offense...what is happening on the defensive side of the ball?
 Walt Michaels will take a back seat for no one, but yet he needs to continue to upgrade the secondary, and defensive line.

-Years ago I chose to write to former players that played defensive back, and the best letter (cherished) that I got in return came from Bill Baird of the Jets.
+Years ago I chose to write to former players who played defensive back, and the best letter (cherished) that I got in return came from Bill Baird of the Jets.
 Wish I would have asked him questions about the linebackers, and specifically Grantham.
 Strong, in fact very strong pieces to the puzzle are coming together for the Jets defensively, and Michaels again adjusts his philosophy defensively.
 The front four will rush the passer, and the linebackers for the most part with drop into coverage.
 Thus, Grantham does not record a sack in '65, nor a fumble recovery.

 He has just one interception, yet film evaluation shows he played very well, and earned second team all-AFL honors.
 New York again comes out of the gate smoking hot to begin '66, and again cannot sustain it.
 Undefeated after five games, they finish at .500.
 Grantham records his lone interception in the early season win over Denver, and gets 2½ sacks during the year.
 He returns to the AFL All-Star game and is voted Second-team all-AFL.